 When you work with functions that handle text you have to make sure that you are enclosing your input between double-quotes.
 Otherwise, Excel will not be able to recognize it as a text.
 In the example shown above, the LEN function is not able to return the correct result because the input should be

 "finance" and not

 The most probable reason why Excel is displaying ##### instead of your input or result is that the column isn’t wide enough to show all of the cell contents.
 Increase the width of the column and the error should go away.
-Also, try reducing the number of decimals, decrease the font size, and increase the zoom.
+Also, try reducing the number of decimals, decreasing the font size, and increasing the zoom.
 This will allow for more content to be displayed.

-Alternatively, the ##### error can be caused by formulas which subtract dates or time.
+Alternatively, the ##### error can be caused by formulas that subtract dates or times.
 In Excel, negative values for dates and times are always shown as #####.
 To avoid this, try using date functions as much as possible when working with dates.
 For example, instead of just subtracting two dates try using a function like DATEDIF.